loicknuchel/SafeQL/README.md

 A Scala DSL to build typesafe SQL queries on top of Doobie.

-**Warning**: This lib is still quite young and may have some regular breaking changes.
-Use it at your own risks.
-BTW: any feedback or new use case is welcome :D
+**Warning**: This lib was extracted from [Gospeak](https://gospeak.io), so it's still very young and probably a bit use case specific. **Any feedback or new use case is very welcome** to help make it more generic.
+If you want to look at a production use case, [here it is](https://github.com/gospeak-io/gospeak/tree/master/infra/src/main/scala/gospeak/infra/services/storage/sql).

 ## Quick Start